One of the most worrisome problems is white smoke from your exhaust. Read on to learn how to diagnose the problem with your smoking car.

 This color comes from the gas that comes from gasoline and air combusting.
-The gas gets scrubbed in the catalytic converter before it comes out the tailpipe too.
+The gas gets scrubbed in the

-White smoke from exhaust
+What does white smoke from your exhaust mean?

 If some chemical other than gasoline and air gets into your combustion chamber, the resulting smoke will take on a different color.
 Thick plumes of white smoke come from water or coolant burning.